Charlie Byrd: Career

 From 1980 through 1996, he released several of his arrangements to the jazz and classical guitar community through Guitarist's Forum (gfmusic.com), including Charlie Byrd's Christmas Guitar Solos, Mozart: Seven Waltzes For Classical Guitar, and The Charlie Byrd Library featuring the music of George Gershwin and Irving Berlin.
 He also collaborated with the Annapolis Brass Quintet in the late 1980s, appearing with them in over 50 concerts across the United States and releasing two albums.

 Byrd played for several years at a jazz club in Silver Spring, Maryland, called The Showboat II which was owned and managed by his manager, Peter Lambros.
 He was also home-based at the King of France Tavern nightclub at the Maryland Inn in Annapolis from 1973 until his death in 1999.
 In 1992, the book Jazz Cooks—by Bob Young and Al Stankus—was published by Stewart, Tabori & Chang, a compilation of recipes that include a few recipes from Byrd.
 He also authored the 1973 publication Charlie Byrd's Melodic Method for Guitar.
+Currently, a collection of Charlie Byrd's recordings, photographs and other treasures from his life and career are displayed in "The Byrd Room" at The Mainstay music venue in Rock Hall, Md.The Mainstay is also home to the Charlie Byrd Society, an exclusive group of music enthusiasts and supporters.
+Charlie's 1933 Vincento Tatay guitar now also resides in a private collection in Rock Hall, MD and is often exhibited upon request at The Mainstay.
+The public is invited to visit The Byrd Room, where Charlie's wife, Becky often tends the bar, and find out more about the life and times of Charlie Byrd.

 Personal life

-Byrd was married to Rebecca Byrd, and had a son, Jeffrey, and two daughters from previous marriages, Carol Rose of Charlotte, NC, and Charlotte Byrd of Crownsville, MD.
-He loved sailboating, and owned a twenty-six-foot boat called "I'm Hip" that he sailed to various parts of the world.
+Byrd was married three times.
+His first wife was singer Virginia "Ginny" Marie Byrd, who performed vocals on a number of his early recordings and who died in 1974.
+They had two children: Carol M. Rose and Jeffrey.
+Jeffrey, died in 1973 after a car accident.
+His second marriage to Maggie Byrd ended in divorce; they had one daughter, Charlotte E. Byrd.

+At the time of his death, Byrd had been married to Rebecca Byrd, of Annapolis, for one year.
+He was survived by his wife, his daughters from his first and second marriage, two brothers: Jack R. Byrd of Suffolk, Va., and Gene H. "Joe" Byrd of Edgewater, and a granddaughter.

+A pastime for Byrd was sailboating, as he owned a boat called "I'm Hip".

 Death

-Charlie Byrd died of lung cancer on December 2, 1999 at his home in Annapolis, Maryland at the age of 74.
+Byrd died of lung cancer on December 2, 1999, at his home in Annapolis, at the age of 74.